-Covid: Anti-vaxxers 'intimidated' mum and daughter
+Covid: Anti-vax protestors intimidate teen outside jab centre

 Ms Baker-Earle said she was in hospital with Covid and pneumonia last November, around the same time Grace also had the virus.

-"Grace was very unwell for a couple of weeks, she lost half a stone and was really poorly - she weighed 6.5 stone to begin with.
+"Grace was very unwell for a couple of weeks, she lost half a stone and was really poorly - she weighed 6.5 stone (41kg) to begin with.

-"A cardiologist has said although Grace had a virus earlier in March, having Covid pushed it over into having ME," she said.
+"A cardiologist has said although Grace had a virus earlier in March, having Covid pushed it over into having ME."

+ME is a chronic neurological condition which means day-to-day tasks can be "exhausting" for Grace, she added.

 "Now she has to use a wheelchair to go more than 50 yards, and has an extremely elevated heart rate," she said.